THE EU GENERAL DATA PROTECTION REGULATION (GDPR) – COMING IN MAY 2018

-70% of businesses are aware of the impending implementation of the General Data Protection Regulation in May 2018 and 73% of that haven’t allocated budget to adapt to adhere to GDPR.
+70% of businesses are aware of the impending implementation of the General Data Protection Regulation in May 2018 and 73% of them haven’t allocated a budget to adapt to adhere to GDPR.

 Firstly, to clarify, even with Brexit, The EU General Data Protection Regulation will come into force in May 2018 in the UK so it would be wise to make adjustments within your company to adapt.
 The EU General Data Protection Regulation is coming in and it will be implemented.

-The biggest changes for a business to comply this new regulation are as follows:
+The biggest changes for a business to comply with this new regulation are as follows:

 Accountability for storage and usage of any personal data is now of paramount importance – a business has to be able to prove compliance at any time.